 Create and design model-driven app forms

-With PowerApps, forms provide the user interface that people use to interact with the data they need to do their work.
+With Power Apps, forms provide the user interface that people use to interact with the data they need to do their work.
 It's important that the forms people use are designed to allow them to find or enter the information they need efficiently.

 Type of forms

 There are different types of forms, and each type has a specific functionality or use.
-More information: Type of forms in PowerApps.
+More information: Type of forms in Power Apps.

-Updated versus classic entities
+Updated versus classic tables

-PowerApps provides many options for designing forms.
-With Unified Interface, most entities were updated to better suit the responsive interface.
-Updated entities as well as your own custom entities include support for the Dynamics 365 for tablets client, business process flows, and business rules.
-When you use these entities, you can design once and deploy to all clients.
+Power Apps provides many options for designing forms.
+With Unified Interface, most tables were updated to better suit the responsive interface.
+Updated tables as well as your own custom tables include support for the Dynamics 365 for tablets client, business process flows, and business rules.
+When you use these tables, you can design once and deploy to all clients.